Louis-Liu-one/Mine-Sweeper/README.md

 ## Some Skills to Play
 **LEGEND**
- Sign|Mean
+ Sign|Meaning
 ----:|----
-**4**|Opened cell
+**4**|An opened cell
-**F**|Cell which has been marked as a mine
+**F**|A cell which has been marked as a mine
-**#**|Cell which can be opened
+**#**|A cell which can be opened
-**!**|Cell which must be mine
+**!**|A cell which must be a mine

-Don't know how to play this game?
+Don't know how to play the game?
 Here are some tips:

-First, the number which shows when you click a cell is the number of the mine around the cell you click.
+First, the showed number when you click a cell means the number of the mine around the cell you click.
+If the number is $n$, we call the opened cell an ``$n$-cell''.
 For example, !|3|!
 -|-|-
 !|4|2
 1|2|!

-Second, if you know a cell is a mine by logical reasoning you can mark it by clicking.
-Besides, if you know a cell is not a mine by logical reasoning, you can open it by double clicking.
+Second, if you know a cell is a mine, you can mark it by a single clicking.
+Besides, if you know a cell is not a mine, you can open it by a double clicking.
 0|1|F
 -|-|-
 1|2|2
 1|F|1

-But how to reasoning logically?
+But how to know whether a cell is a mine?
+The following tips can be helpful:

 Third, if $8 - n$ cells around an $n$-cell are opened, then the other $n$ cells around the $n$-cell are all mines.
 0|1|!